FStiffler/Pong-Game/report.md

 ### What other people did or had to say

-- be sure to cite your references
+* be sure to cite your references
+  * Take list of project specification

 ### Problems and shortcomings of their work

+- Basic Game
+- Wanted to extend beyond that

 ### How your work is different and/or better